Kyle Gupton

-Kyle Gupton (born January 29, 1990) is an American professional basketball player, who plays for the Oakland County Pharaohs.
-He was the league Scoring Champion for the VfL Edewecht Wattworms, an Waratah All Star Five selection for the Tamworth Thunderbolts, and the University of Illinois Springfield Athlete of the Year.
+Kyle Gupton (born January 29, 1990) is an American professional basketball player, who is currently a free agent.
+He’s a two-time Cup Champion, a two-time Scoring Champion, and the University of Illinois Springfield Athlete of the Year.
 At UIS, he was an all-conference selection by the GLVC, and ranks in the record books for three-pointers made.

-Early career

-Gupton began playing at 6 years old.
-Gupton attended Lincoln High School for his freshman and second year, and transferred to Belleville High School for his junior and senior year.
-Upon many awards and being among the team's top scorers every season, he was ranked among the top 30 wings in Michigan by Prep Spotlight, and he earned a spot on All Mega Red Conference Team as a senior.

 College career

 In the summer of 2008, Gupton was sidelined with a minor heart condition.
 He made a full recovery, and returned to the court the following season.
 He attended the two-year school, Henry Ford College, where he was one of four standout sophomores to sign with a four-year university.
 He signed with the University of Illinois at Springfield for his final two collegiate years.
 The UIS Prairie Stars are a part of the Great Lakes Valley Conference.
 In his junior season, he averaged 10.7 points per game and made a total of 56 three-pointers, which was the most in school history during the school's NCAA era.
 In his senior year, he scored 26 points and made 6 three-pointers to defeat University of Southern Indiana, who was ranked 10th in the nation.
 His 6 three-pointers was a school record at the time, and it happened four other times in his UIS career.
 After a severe toe hyperextension injury, Gupton still maintained his consistent scoring ability, and led the team in scoring his senior year.
 He finished his senior season with an average of 12 points per game, and he passed his own record for three-pointers, with a made total of 64.
 Gupton was a UIS standout, and finished his Prairie Stars career with a total of 597 points, made 120 three-pointers, and shot 40% from the three-point line.
 He also earned the 2013 Male Athlete of the Year Award, made the All Great Lakes Valley Conference Team, was named the UIS Men's Basketball Most Outstanding Player Award.
 He finished his UIS career with 597 points, and his 120 three-pointers ranks first in school history among transfer players, and third overall.
 He scored a total of over 1,000 points in his four-year college career.
 During the season, he also worked with many local students, as a role model during the second half of his senior year.